 (ii) no director or other person concerned in the management of the corporation, or shareholder of the corporation, is the owner and principal driver of the vehicle operated as a taxi using the plates.

-[Section 23A inserted by No. 72 of 2003 s.
+[Section 23A inserted: No. 72 of 2003 s.
 12.]

 24. Transferring ownership of taxi plates